cspoojary/cspoojary/README.md

-## Hi there 👋, I'am Chaithanya S Poojary
+##                          Hi there 👋, I'm Chaithanya S Poojary

 <!--
 **cspoojary/cspoojary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.